AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/decorative_certus.md

   <IsometricCamera yaw="195" pitch="30" />
 </GameScene>

-<ItemLink id="quartz_block" />s can be crafted, smelted, and stonecut into some decorative building blocks
+<ItemLink id="quartz_block" />s can be crafted, smelted, and stone-cut into some decorative building blocks

 ## Recipes